AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/Back up SQL Server databases/Restore a SQL Server database.md

 **Note:**

 -   When you choose to restore a SQL Server database from incremental backup, HBR automatically uses full backup to restore the database before using incremental backup.
 -   To restore the primary database of a SQL Server instance, you need to start the SQL Server instance in single-user mode.
-For more information, see [Restore the master database](https://docs.microsoft.com/zh-cn/sql/relational-databases/backup-restore/restore-the-master-database-transact-sql?view=sql-server-2017).
 -   To restore the databases of a SQL Server instance to another SQL Server instance, ensure that the source SQL Server instance version is not later than the destination SQL Server instance version.

 ## Procedure {#section_ysg_4dk_dhb .section}